MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/RSSK-terms-conditions.md

 **11. EXPORT RESTRICTIONS.** You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
 For further information on export restrictions, visit http://aka.ms/exporting.

 **12. SUPPORT SERVICES.** Microsoft is not obligated under this agreement to provide any support services for the software.
-Any support provided is “as is”, “with all faults”, and without warranty of any kind.
+Any support provided is “as is�, “with all faults�, and without warranty of any kind.

 **13. UPDATES.** The software may periodically check for updates and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.